AIEYear1/IntroToCSharpAssessment/README.txt

+Introduction to CSharp Assesment

+a Console RPG using raylib for undertale esque attack scenes.
-Introduction to CSharp
+Work I plan to turn in for my Introduction to CSharp assessment.

-This is my first project at AIE Seattle